Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 Yes you might get lucky and find they will simply let you use the bathroom without consuming anything.

-This will be especially the case when you are not in the touristic center.
 Also, if you have small children, or tell them it's an emergency, you will likely receive a sympathetic response.

 But if you owned a bar, and every tourist passing by came in asking you to use the bathroom what would you do?